RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The use of third-level Agency wildcards, (e.g., \*.\[agency\].gov), shall be prohibited to reduce the likelihood that a certificate will overlap multiple systems or services.
 Third level wildcards are permitted for DNS names dedicated to a specific application (e.g., \*.\[application_name\].gov).

-- Before issuing a publicly trusted serverAuth certificate containing a wildcard, the CA shall ensure the sponsoring agency has a documented procedure for determining that the scope of the certificate does not now and will not infringe on other agency applications.
+- Before issuing a serverAuth certificate containing a wildcard, the CA shall ensure the sponsoring agency has a documented procedure for determining that the scope of the certificate does not now and will not infringe on other agency applications.

 This policy does not restrict the directory information tree for names of CAs and CSSs.
 However, CAs that issue certificates under this policy must have distinguished names.